sap-tutorials/Tutorials/tutorials/cp-kyma-getting-started/cp-kyma-getting-started.md

 ## Details
 ### You will learn
-  - How to enable the SAP BTP, Kyma runtime Free Tier.
+  - How to enable the SAP BTP, Kyma runtime using the SAP BTP cockpit (see [Set up a Kyma Cluster using the Command Line](btp-cli-setup-kyma-cluster) for the same procedure using the CLI)

 ---